jonluca/blog/_posts/2019-07-28-tech-offers.md

 These are all pre-negotiation figures.
 All offers were raised significantly post negotiation.
 Hopefully you can use them as a reference point for other companies, especially FLAAMG and unicorn status companies.

+You can check out [levels.fyi](https://www.levels.fyi) and Blind for more offers.

 ## Final thoughts

 It's very important to do your research as a new grad, as many of the companies, even the large ones, will take advantage of you if you don't push back and understand what the market says you are worth.
 [Haseeb Qureshi has a phenomenal guide on negotiating offers that everyone should read](https://haseebq.com/my-ten-rules-for-negotiating-a-job-offer/).